A student studies inside of the Math Lounge.

 Part of the Harvard College Curriculum, the Quantitative Reasoning with Data (QRD) requirement introduces students to mathematical, statistical, and computational methods that will enable students to think critically about data as it is employed in fields of inquiry across the Faculty of Arts and Sciences.
 In QRD courses students apply these methods to real data to draw inferences and make predictions.
 QRD courses also teach students to assess uncertainty and to think about the limitations of the methods that they learn.
 The QRD requirement prepares students for life after Harvard by providing an understanding of how data are used in the professions they will enter and in the civic debates they will join.

-Courses used to fulfill the Quantitative Reasoning with Data requirement may be taken Pass/Fail, with the permission of the instructor.
-However, when the same courses are being used to fulfill a concentration or secondary field requirement, there may be limitations on Pass/Fail options.
+Beginning with the Class of 2029, the QRD requirement must be completed with a letter grade.
+Students through the Class of 2028 may fulfill the QRD requirement on a SAT/UNS basis when available or on a pass/fail basis with the permission of the instructor.
+However, when the same courses are being used to fulfill a concentration or secondary field requirement, there may be limitations on pass/fail options.
 Students should check with their advisors.

 Summer